brandonjyee/WebAppSkeleton/snippets/deployment/heroku/readme.md

 * **If you're creating a new app...**

-  0. cd to the project directory
+  1. cd to the project directory
-  1.  `heroku create` or `heroku create your-app-name` if you have a name in mind.
+  2.  `heroku create` or `heroku create your-app-name` if you have a name in mind.
+  Verify a heroku target was created: `git remote -v`
+  3. `git push heroku master` .
+If successful, app is now deployed Run `heroku ps:scale web=1` to verify that at least one instance of the app is running.
+  Go to the provided URL in your browser.
+Ex: `https://guarded-harbor-65788.herokuapp.com/` Or you can do `heroku open` which will open the url of the app
-  2.  `heroku addons:create heroku-postgresql:hobby-dev` to add ("provision") a postgres database to your heroku dyno
+  4.  `heroku addons:create heroku-postgresql:hobby-dev` to add ("provision") a postgres database to your heroku dyno

   For more info about using Postgres on heroku see: https://devcenter.heroku.com/articles/heroku-postgresql